MeesoPost/English-E-Learning/README.md

 ## Development

-This project uses NextJS as a framework for rendering the templates and StencilJS for creating web components.
+This project uses NextJS as a framework for rendering the templates and creating web components.

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ### NodeJS and pnpm